An introduction to content strategy for beginners

 - Is there offline collateral to go with this?

-- If so, is our offline message and online message singing off the same hymn sheet?
+- If so, are our offline message and online message singing off the same hymn sheet?

 - Are we going to use social media?